pieroproietti/penguins-wardrobe/README.md

 }
 ```

-this is an example from colibri:
+this is an example from my colibri, the configuration of my developer working station:
 ```
 # wardrobe: .
 # costume: /colibri